schoolofcities/yellowknife/blog.md

 Lots of urban research occurs in larger cities like Toronto and Montreal.
 Larger cities typically means more teams of data scientists, urban planners and researchers, and GIS specialists within government and at research institutions who collect data and sharing research outputs relating to urban issues, such as maps and public reports.
 In smaller cities, like Yellowknife, there's less research attention, but this does not mean that there isn't a need for similar work and outputs.

-With guidance from Rebecca Alty, the Mayor of Yellowknife and School of Cities Canadian Urban Leader, we created five maps of Yellowknife each focused on different urban issues.
+With guidance from Rebecca Alty, the Mayor of Yellowknife and School of Cities Canadian Urban Leader, we created several maps of Yellowknife each focused on different urban issues.
 Yellowknife is the largest community and only city in the Northwest Territories, with a population of just over 20,000 (based on the 2021 census).
 Each of these maps is based on publicly available data or data that most cities would likely have readily available, and the methods are reproducable in other contexts.
 The first two maps are about household carbon footprint, the next two on access to green space, and the fifth on tax revenue.
 Each map tells a specific story of the city.

-The following shows each map and describes how it was created.

-// maps focused on just residential parcels- where people live // of course this is just one side, but this is what we did!
-// each of these maps as a jumping off point, further analysis on any of these topics, need more data, analysis, etc.
+Each of these maps highlights data for residential areas, i.e. where people live.

 ## Household C02 Emissions